-OSCR opened an inquiry into this charity in 2012 following receipt of information alleging a failure in governance processes leading to the charity's assets being put at considerable risk.
-Our inquiries into this complex case indicated there had been criminal conduct, so in line with our published policies we made a report to the Crown Office Procurator Fiscal Service [COPFS].
+OSCR opened an inquiry into this charity in 2012 following receipt of information alleging a failure in governance processes, leading to the charity's assets being put at considerable risk.
+Our inquiries into this complex case indicated there had been criminal conduct, so in line with our published policies we made a report to the Crown Office Procurator Fiscal Service (COPFS).

-Since then we have worked with the COPFS and Police Scotland to support the prosecution of Ian Brash, one of the charity trustees, who pled guilty on 14 May 2018 to embezzling sums totalling £358,832 from the charity's wholly owned trading subsidiary Robert Malcolm Investments Limited.
-Final sentence is awaited.
+OSCR worked with the COPFS and Police Scotland to support the prosecution of Ian Brash, one of the former charity trustees, who pled guilty on 14 May 2018 to embezzling sums totalling £358,832 from the charity's wholly owned trading subsidiary Robert Malcolm Investments Limited.

 Section 69 of the 2005 Act provides that an individual is disqualified from being a charity trustee if they have been convicted of an offence of dishonesty.
-Ian Brash is therefore disqualified from being a charity trustee.
+Ian Brash is therefore disqualified from being a charity trustee of any charity.

-OSCR considers that there was also misconduct in the administration of the charity by the remaining two charity trustees who have failed in their duties as charity trustees.
+OSCR considered that there was also misconduct in the administration of the charity by the remaining two charity trustees who failed in their duties as charity trustees.
+We therefore petitioned the Court of Session for the appointment of a Judicial Factor to the charity and to remove the remaining two trustees from the management and control of the charity.